cassiel/arduino-node.js/README.md

 - The port name
 - A record of options for the Node.js serial driver (q.v.)
 - A record of command callbacks.
-See `arduino-clj` for the details, but map has keys which are single-character strings - the command names back from the Arduino - and each key maps to a function taking a list of bytes as argument.
+See `arduino-clj` for the details, but this record has keys which are single-character strings - the command names back from the Arduino - and each key maps to a function taking a list of bytes as argument.
 - A callback to be called when the port opens.
 This callback is passed a transmitter object for sending data (and for closing the port):

 ```